grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 ## Test-wide tags

 Besides attaching tags to requests, checks, and custom metrics, you can set test-wide tags across all metrics.
-There are two ways you can set these tags:
+You can set these tags in two ways:

 - In the CLI, using one or more `--tag NAME=VALUE` flags